 For this mushroom stuffing recipe, I’m giving you three variations to match your liking.
 The options are vegan, vegetarian, and one with Spanish chorizo for those who can’t live without meat:).
 See details on the recipe card.

 It’s my first-time cooking stuffing, and this mushroom stuffing was super simple, easy and quick to make.
 First cut the sourdough bread into cubes, and pop it in the oven for 30 minutes.
 After the bread cubes are done, put them in a large bowl.
-The next step is to sauté the mushrooms with salt (Salt Odyssey) for about 5-7 minutes and then mix them with the bread.
+The next step is to sauté the mushrooms with salt (Salt Odyssey – buy it here at Spoonabilities) for about 5-7 minutes and then mix them with the bread.
 Meanwhile, cook the onion, celery, thyme, oregano, and garlic with a sprinkle of the sea salt (Salt Odyssey), and add that mixture to the rest.
 In a large mixing bowl combine chicken stock, olive oil and eggs.
 Pour half of the stock mixture over the bread mixture and toss; add the rest of the stock mixture and toss again.
 Add salt & pepper and toss again.
 Place the mushroom stuffing mixture in a greased baking dish.
 Leave it for 30 minutes to let the bread soak up the liquid, stirring halfway to make sure every piece of bread gets moist.
 Bake for 30 minutes.
 Ok, so that sounds like a lot of steps, but it’s really fast and easy.

 I always like to find interesting facts about each ingredient I use in my recipes.
 Today for the mushroom stuffing recipe I was curious about Sourdough Bread.